AlibabaCloudDocs/mts/intl.en-US/Developer Guide/Video encryption/HLS standard encryption.md

 -   Resource Access Management \(RAM\)

     User identification management and resource access management service provided by Alibaba Cloud.
-Click here to activate [RAM service](https://www.aliyun.com/product/ram?spm=a2c4g.11186623.2.5.25be5ef3sQ2xvL).

 ## Procedure {#section_mj3_kbw_1fb .section}

 1. Create HLS encryption workflow.

     **Note:** The console currently does not support creating HLS encryption workflow.
 You can create HLS encryption workflow by using API.
-For more information about demo, see [Create HLS standard encryption workflow](https://help.aliyun.com/document_detail/59762.html?spm=a2c4g.11186623.2.6.25be5ef3sQ2xvL).
+For more information about demo, see [Create HLS standard encryption workflow](../../../../reseller.en-US/SDK Reference/Transcoding SDKs/Java SDK/Create HLS standard encryption workflow.md#).
 After creating, the workflow cannot be modified on the console, or the encryption setting goes invalid.

     Key settings in workflow: